devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 You can refer to the yaml's on my GitHub repo as well --> [Kubernetes deployment and service example yaml](https://github.com/devutkarsh/kubernetes/tree/master/apps/service-bases/s3-streamer).

-I will be next writing on how to set up these manifest for better configuration management to support deployment on different environments and support [Multiple environments (DEV, Staging, QA, Prod) with Kubernetes and Kustomize](../how-to-configure-kubernetes-manifests-for-multiple-environments)
+I will be next writing on how to set up these manifest for better configuration management to support deployment on different environments and support [Multiple environments (DEV, Staging, QA, Prod) with Kubernetes and Kustomize](#) <!-- ../how-to-configure-kubernetes-manifests-for-multiple-environments-->